Ji-Zhang/datacleanbot/paper/paper.md

   - outlier detection
 authors:
   - name: Ji Zhang
-    orcid: ?????
+    orcid: 0000-0002-4913-518X
     affiliation: 1
 affiliations:
- - name: ?????
+ - name: Eindhoven University of Technology
    index: 1
-date: 12 March 2019
+date: 16 July 2019
 bibliography: paper.bib
 ---

 # Summary

-Data in real life almost never come in a clean way and poor data quality may severely affect the effectiveness of learning algorithms [@Sessions_theeffects].
+Data in real life almost never come in a clean way, and poor data quality may severely affect the effectiveness of learning algorithms [@Sessions_theeffects].
 Consequently, raw data need to be cleaned before being able to proceed with training or running machine learning models.

 ``datacleanbot`` is a Python package which can offer automated, data-driven support to help users clean data effectively and smoothly.
 Given a random parsed raw dataset representing a supervised learning problem, ``datacleanbot`` is capable of automatically identifying the potential issues and reporting the results and recommendations to the end-user in an effective way.
 To be noticed, ``datacleanbot`` is aimed for supervised learning tasks and data need to be parsed as numeric format beforehand.